KonstantinosF/Predict-the-purpose-of-a-trip/README.md

 This project is the result of an assignment, during the course GIS III, at ETH Zurich.

-<h3>Unfortunatelly, I haven't received yet the approval from ETH for publishing the data I used to build this project.</h3>
+<h5>Unfortunatelly, I haven't received yet the approval from ETH about publishing the data I used to build this project.</h5>